Ehsan1997/checkBoxClassifier/README.md

 ```

 ### Running Training and Inference via Docker
-In order to train your model via docker, Dockerfile.train is provided.
-You can build and use it for training a model.
+In order to train a new model via docker, Dockerfile.train is provided.
-Similarly for inference, Dockerfile.infer is also present.
+Similarly, for inference, Dockerfile.infer is also present.
 It is important to note that these files rely on disk mounting to produce relevant output.

 #### Training via Docker
 By default, a CMD command at the end of train docker file is present that runs the training code and saves the model to `/app/docker_artifacts` directory.
-In order to train your model using docker, the default method is as follows:
+In order to train a new model using docker, the default procedure is as follows:
-1. Create a directory in your host filesystem known as `docker_artifacts`.
+1. Create a directory in your host workspace known as `docker_artifacts`.
-2. Make sure that your data is present in `misc/data` in your workspace, the docker file copies this directory into the image.
+2. Make sure that your data is present in `misc/data` within your workspace, the docker file copies this directory into the docker image.
 3. Build the docker image using `docker build -t image_name -f Dockerfile.train .`.
 4. Run the docker image after mounting the host's `docker_artifacts` directory: `docker run --name container_name -v ${PWD}/docker_artifacts:/app/docker_artifacts image_name`. `${PWD}` is for powershell, for bash use `pwd`.
 5. The last command will download the weights for pretrained resnet18 and train the model.
-Finally, the newly trained model will appear in `docker_artifacts` directory with the name `resnet18_model.pt`.
+Finally, the newly trained model will appear in `docker_artifacts` directory with the name `resnet18_model.pt` in the host workspace.

 _Note: If you want to change the paths and filenames in the above mentioned steps, you will need to override the CMD command in the dockerfile by providing a new one at `docker run ...`_.